jmatysczak/HTMLPOCs/README.md

 to achieve variations of the CoverFlow effect.

 ##### HorizontalSinglePerspectiveJavascript.html
 Horizontal CoverFlow where there is a single perspective.
-Javascript is primarily used to set the styles used to achieve the CoverFlow effect.
+Javascript is used to set the styles used to achieve the CoverFlow effect via requestAnimationFrame.